 One should pay an annual municipal tax to the government which is subtracted from the Gross Annual Value to obtain the property’s Net Annual Value.
 House owners who have paid the municipal tax in a given financial year can claim a deduction on municipal tax on that year.

-To claim an income tax deduction of up to ₹ 2,00,000, individuals need to meet the following criteria:
+To claim an income tax deduction of up to Rs.2 Lakh, individuals need to meet the following criteria:

-- The Home Loan should be borrowed on or after 1st April 1999 to construct or purchase a housing property.
+- The Home Loan should be availed of on or after 1 April 1999 to construct or purchase a housing property.

-- The house acquisition or construction occurred within 5 years from the completion of a financial year in which an individual borrowed this loan.
+- The house acquisition or construction occurred within five years from the completion of a financial year in which an individual borrowed this loan.

 - The borrower owns an interest certificate for the interest payable towards the borrowed fund.

-Let us analyse the Home Loan tax benefits in case of a person who repays Home Loan EMIs worth Rs.4 lakh annually, out of which Rs 2 lakh is purely the interest component.
+Let us analyse the Home Loan tax benefits in the case of a person who repays Home Loan EMIs worth Rs.4 Lakh annually, out of which Rs.2 Lakh is purely the interest component.
 This individual has also spent Rs.3 Lakh as interest during pre-construction.
-Today, they earn Rs.7000 monthly from a let-out property and also pays municipal taxes of Rs 3000 for the house.
-Let’s calculate their Income from house property in both two scenarios:
+Today, the person earns Rs.7000 monthly from a let-out property and also pays municipal taxes of Rs.3000 for the house.
+Let’s calculate the income from house property in both two scenarios:

 1. They have a self-occupied property